jonleighton/focused_controller/README.md

    define public methods in our controllers and access those in our views, but this will quickly get unmaintainable.

-2. *We misuse `before_filter`s to share functionality between actions*.
+2. *We misuse before_filters to share functionality between actions*.
-   Instead of using proper OO patterns like inheritance and mixins to keep our code DRY, we shoe-horn `before_filter` with `:only` or `:except` to share chunks of code between actions.
+   Instead of using proper OO patterns like inheritance and mixins to keep our code DRY, we shoe-horn `before_filter` with `:only` or `:except` to share chunks of code between specific actions.

-3. *Testing controllers actions is slow and unit testing them is hard*.
+3. *Testing controller actions is slow and unit testing them is hard*.
    Because classical Rails controller actions are bound to ActionController::Base, you can only test them by excersinng the full framework stack.
 This is both very slow and unnecessary.
-You should be able to write simple unit tests that just exercice the actual behaviour of your actions, and rely on your acceptance/integration tests to test the full stack.
+You should be able to write simple unit tests that just exercice the actual behaviour of your actions, relying on your acceptance/integration tests to exercise the full stack.

 Focused Controller aims to address these issues by making controllers actions